‘Organic systems can improve under stress’ - Interview with the team from the MOJO Institute

 Gerrit, you are the founder of the MOJO Institute.
 How did you come up with the idea?

-Gerrit Keferstein: I have always been fascinated by the fluid spectrum between illness and full emotional, mental and physical performance.
-I have been a coach in professional sports for over ten years and have always researched the most innovative methods to optimize performance.
-That is why I studied medicine in parallel to my coaching work.
+Gerrit Keferstein: I've always been fascinated by the fluid spectrum between illness and full emotional, mental, and physical performance.
+I've been a coach in professional sports for over ten years and have always researched the most innovative methods to optimize performance.
+That's why I studied medicine alongside my coaching work.

 I discovered that we in medicine are very good at solving acute mechanical problems.
-The acute treatment of injuries, broken bones, accidents, infections, heart attacks and strokes is incredibly precise, professional and simply good.
+The acute treatment of injuries, broken bones, accidents, infections, heart attacks, and strokes is incredibly precise, professional, and simply excellent.

-However, we in medicine are very bad at solving chronic, organic problems.
-This is shown by the fact that we have more cancer, circulatory diseases, neurodegenerative diseases, intestinal diseases and metabolic diseases today than ever before in human history.
+However, we in medicine are very poor at solving chronic, organic problems.
+This is reflected, on the one hand, in the fact that we have more cancer, circulatory diseases, neurodegenerative diseases, intestinal diseases, and metabolic disorders today than ever before in human history.
 This is not due to purely genetic reasons.
-Our brothers and sisters in indigenous peoples live just as long as we do, but they hardly have any of these diseases at all.
+Our brothers and sisters in indigenous peoples live just as long as we do, yet they hardly suffer from any of these diseases at all.

-On the other hand, this also shows that we in medicine are not really helpful to top athletes if we only use the broad guidelines that are aimed at preventing and treating acute, mechanical problems.
-In order to help a top athlete, we have to look at the athlete in a much more detailed, organic and biological way than we are taught in traditional medical teaching.
+On the other hand, this also shows that we in medicine aren't really helping elite athletes if we only use the broad guidelines aimed at preventing and treating acute, mechanical problems.
+To help elite athletes, we need to take a much more detailed, organic, and biological look at the athlete than we are traditionally taught in medical teaching.

 Gerrit Keferstein: Just like acute medicine, regenerative medicine is also part of evidence-based medicine.
 In regenerative medicine, only scientifically sound methods are used.
-The big difference to widespread acute medicine, however, is that the human body is viewed through the eyes of a biologist rather than a mechanic.
-If we have a houseplant whose leaves are wilting, we would be damned if we painted the leaves green.
-We would think about the function and needs of the plant and modify its environment accordingly.
-We would make sure that it has sufficient nutrients and light.
-And then, with the patience of a biologist, we would observe how the plant gets a little better day by day.
+The big difference from widespread acute medicine, however, is that the human body is viewed through the eyes of a biologist rather than a mechanic.
+If we had a houseplant whose leaves were wilting, we wouldn't paint the leaves green.
+We would consider the plant's function and needs and modify its environment accordingly.
+We would ensure it had sufficient nutrients and light.
+And then, with the patience of a biologist, we would observe how the plant improves a little bit day by day.
 The reality is that we humans are much more similar to organic plants than to mechanical cars.

 Are humans structurally identical to plants?

 Gerrit Keferstein: Yes.
 Organic systems and mechanical systems are fundamentally different in the way they deal with stress.
-A mechanical system like a car or a machine gets worse and worse when exposed to stress.
-Any strain leads to degeneration.
+A mechanical system like a car or a machine deteriorates under stress.
+Every strain leads to degeneration.

-Organic systems like plants and people, however, improve with stress.
-Try running eight 200-meter sprints in your car every Monday.
+However, organic systems like plants and humans improve through stress.
+Try running eight 200-meter sprints with your car every Monday.
 It won't get more horsepower.
-Do it to your body and it will get more horsepower.
-Organic systems like plants and people can improve with stress because they have an ability that no mechanical system in the world has.
-They can adapt.
+Do it with your body, and it will.
+Organic systems like plants and humans can improve through stress because they have an ability that no mechanical system in the world has: They can adapt.

 So adaptability is the defining characteristic of organic systems?

 Adaptability has several biological foundations.
 These include the immune system as the central adaptation organ and the mitochondria as the most important energy suppliers.
-The immune system and the mitochondria - unlike other organs - do not have their own fixed location in the body, but are present everywhere.
-Therefore, a holistic, systemic approach is necessary to improve adaptability.
+Unlike other organs, the immune system and mitochondria do not have a fixed location in the body but are present everywhere.
+Therefore, a holistic, systems approach is necessary to improve adaptability.

-At the MOJO Institute for Regenerative Medicine, you pursue this holistic approach by combining medicine, physiotherapy, nutritional science and neuroscience under one roof.
-What influence do these areas have on our immune system and our mitochondria?
+At the MOJO Institute for Regenerative Medicine, you pursue this holistic approach by combining medicine, physiotherapy, nutritional science, and neuroscience under one roof.
+What influence do these fields have on our immune system and our mitochondria?

-Gerrit Keferstein: For us, all of these areas are equally important and make a decisive contribution.
-As medical director at the MOJO Institute, I focus on detailed diagnostics of the immune system, mitochondrial function and the relevant micronutrients.
+Gerrit Keferstein: For us, all of these areas are equally important and make a crucial contribution.
+As Medical Director at the MOJO Institute, I focus on detailed diagnostics of the immune system, mitochondrial function, and relevant micronutrients.

-Optimal immune function and mitochondrial function are important parts of adaptability.
+Optimal immune function and mitochondrial function are important components of adaptability.
 To improve adaptability, we need two things: stress and resources.

-“Organic systems like plants and humans can improve under stress because they have an ability that no mechanical system in the world has: they can adapt.”
+“Organic systems like plants and humans can improve through stress because they have an ability that no mechanical system in the world has: they can adapt.”

 So stress is necessary?

 David Höhfeld: Yes, exactly.
-Stress in the sense of strain is absolutely vital for an organic system.
-Organic systems get better with stress and worse with the absence of stress.
-In English, the saying goes, "use it or lose it."
-The immune system and mitochondria in particular are absolutely dependent on us challenging them.
+Stress, in the sense of strain, is absolutely vital for any organic system.
+Organic systems improve with stress and worsen in the absence of stress.
+"Use it or lose it," as the saying goes.
+The immune system and mitochondria, in particular, are absolutely dependent on us challenging them.

-For example, if we walk or run barefoot across meadows or through the forest, this has several very positive effects.
-The direct skin contact with the ground causes the body to discharge, this is called "grounding" - the body is earthed.
-This neutralizes free radicals, the so-called oxidants, which accumulate in the cells during chronic stress, and the cells can regenerate better.
-Small scratches in the skin repeatedly challenge the immune system to react to this micro-damage and learn to adapt more quickly and efficiently.
-It gets better.
+For example, walking or running barefoot across meadows or through the forest has several very positive effects.
+Direct skin contact with the ground causes the body to discharge its energies, which is called "grounding"—the body becomes grounded.
+This neutralizes free radicals, known as oxidants, which accumulate in cells during chronic stress, and allows the cells to regenerate more effectively.
+Small scratches in the skin repeatedly challenge the immune system to react to these micro-damages and learn to adapt more quickly and efficiently.
+Things get better.

-Sitting, walking and running in the forest - the Japanese call it "Shinriyoku" - which in English means forest bathing, has been proven to reduce chronically active stress hormones and increase the number of natural killer cells, one of the most important cellular components of our immune system.
+Sitting, walking and running in the forest - the Japanese call it "Shinriyoku" (forest bathing) - has been proven to reduce chronically active stress hormones and increase the number of natural killer cells, one of the most important cellular components of our immune system.
 The main reason for this is the aromatic oil vapors produced by the trees.
-It is best to combine forest baths with high-intensity acute stress every now and then, for example ten hill sprints of 30 seconds each.
-High-intensity interval training (HIIT) increases the performance of the mitochondria, among other things through the increased release of AMPK (activated protein kinase), which protects the mitochondria from energy deficiency, and through the reduction of chronically elevated TNF-alpha concentrations, which are a multifunctional signaling substance in inflammatory processes.
+It is best to combine forest bathing with high-intensity acute exercise every now and then, for example, ten hill sprints of 30 seconds each.
+High-intensity interval training (HIIT) increases the performance of the mitochondria, among other things through the increased release of AMPK (activated protein kinase), which protects the mitochondria from energy deficiency, and through the reduction of chronically elevated TNF-alpha concentrations, a multifunctional signaling substance in inflammatory processes.
 Mitochondrial function is essential for good immune function.

 Daniel Scheck: It's similar with strength training.
 Interval training and strength training are acute stress stimuli for the immune system.
 This is exciting because the immune system also lives in the muscles.
-During intensive exercise, the muscles release so-called myokines.
+During intense exercise, muscles release so-called myokines.
 These myokines are part of the immune system and have an immunomodulatory effect; they reduce chronic inflammatory processes and strengthen the immune system.
 The myokine interleukin-6 (IL-6) plays a key role in the immune system.
-People who live an extremely unextreme lifestyle, i.e. are physically inactive, have chronically high IL-6 levels.
-Short-term, acute stress stimuli with short-term IL-6 peak levels lead to positive adaptation, while long-term increased IL-6 levels due to inactivity are associated with inflammatory diseases.
+People who live an extremely unextreme lifestyle, i.e., are physically inactive, have chronically high IL-6 levels.
+Short-term, acute stress stimuli with short-term IL-6 peaks lead to positive adaptation, whereas long-term elevated IL-6 levels due to inactivity are associated with inflammatory diseases.

 Can you have too much stress?

 Gerrit Keferstein: Yes.
-If the stress exceeds your ability to adapt, you get worse.
-The way out of this is not simply to reduce stress.
-That doesn't work, because then your ability to adapt gets smaller and smaller over the months and years and you become less and less stress-tolerant.
+If stress exceeds your ability to adapt, you'll get worse.
+However, the way out isn't simply by reducing stress.
+That doesn't work, because then your ability to adapt will diminish over the months and years, and you'll become less and less stress-tolerant.
 You have to reduce chronic stress and increase acute stress.

 Gerrit Keferstein: Yes, definitely!
-That is the principle of hormesis.
-Hormesis is the ability to improve through stress, and this is inherent in every organic system.
+That's the principle of hormesis.
+Hormesis is the ability to improve through stress, and it's inherent in every organic system.
 However, the principle of hormesis is currently largely ignored in medical teaching.
-This is why we are becoming increasingly intolerant of stress.
+As a result, we're becoming increasingly stress-intolerant.

-An important reason why people lose performance and become sicker is their unextreme lifestyle.
-We live extremely unextremely.
+A key reason why people lose performance and become sicker is their unextreme lifestyle.
+We live extremely unextreme lifestyles.
 And that makes us sick and weak.

 Cold is often perceived as a nuisance.
 In truth, however, cold is one of the most important evolutionary growth stimuli for our immune system.
-Just as running is seen as a strain, cold is also a strain that can be trained in the same way as running.
-Cryotherapy strengthens the immune system, stimulates fat metabolism and inhibits inflammation, which ultimately relieves pain.
-The effect of cold on brown fat tissue is particularly noteworthy.
-Brown fat tissue is the most recently discovered organ in adult humans.
-In contrast to normal white fat tissue, brown fat tissue can burn fat to produce heat.
+Just as running is considered a strain, cold is also a strain that can be trained in the same way as running.
+Cryotherapy strengthens the immune system, stimulates fat metabolism, and inhibits inflammation, ultimately relieving pain.
+Particularly noteworthy is the effect of cold on brown fat tissue.
+Brown fat tissue is the most recently discovered organ in adults.
+Unlike normal white fat tissue, brown fat tissue can burn fat to generate heat.
 The mitochondria in fat cells have the ability to generate heat through combustion.
 The more mitochondria, the browner the cells are.
-If we are regularly exposed to cold, white fat cells become brown fat cells.
+When we are regularly exposed to cold, white fat cells become brown fat cells.
 This maximizes fat burning and thus energy yield.
-This is a particularly remarkable process because it provides evidence of how effective regular cryotherapy is.
+This is a particularly remarkable process because it demonstrates the effectiveness of regular cryotherapy.

 Doesn't cold cause colds?

 Joshua Sauren: No, that's a misconception.
-The truth is that too little regular cold is more likely to cause a cold.
+The truth is that too little regular cold exposure actually promotes a cold.
 Colds are caused by viruses.
-They are more common in winter because we spend more time indoors, heated air allows the viruses to circulate, and there is less UV-B and UV-C radiation from the sun that could inactivate the viruses.
+They're more common in winter because we spend more time indoors, heated air circulates the viruses, and there's less UV-B and UV-C radiation from the sun that could inactivate the viruses.

-In addition, our immune system loses its competence in winter due to lower vitamin D levels.
-However, if we repeatedly confront our body with cold throughout the year, it gets used to it, the immune system becomes more competent and our risk of catching a cold in winter decreases.
+In addition, our immune system becomes less effective in winter due to lower vitamin D levels.
+However, if we repeatedly expose our bodies to cold throughout the year, they will become accustomed to it, our immune system will become more competent, and our risk of catching a cold in winter will decrease.

 Our immune system becomes more competent because cold is a so-called vitagen.
 Just as vitamins are essential for life, vitagens are essential for our genes.

 Cold is an important factor that keeps our genetics adaptable.
-Living at a comfortable temperature of 22° Celsius all your life takes away the adaptability of our immune system and our epigenetics.
-So we should look at the cold as a growth potential.
+Living a comfortable 22°C temperature throughout our lives deprives our immune system and our epigenetics of their adaptability.
+Therefore, we should view cold as a potential for growth.

-You said that to improve adaptability you need not only the stress but also the right resources.
+You said that improved adaptability requires not only stress but also the right resources.
 What do you mean by that?

-Gerrit Keferstein: We improve our adaptability by providing our body with the right resources.
-Do we remember the example of the plant with the wilted leaves?
-We don't paint them green, but we give the plant the nutrients it needs.
+Gerrit Keferstein: We improve our adaptability by providing our bodies with the right resources.
+Remember the example of the plant with wilted leaves?
+We don't paint them green, but rather we give the plant the nutrients it needs.

 When was the last time you checked whether your body really has all the relevant nutrients?
-The reality is that over 80 percent of all people are nutrient deficient - and not just in developing countries.
-This has fatal consequences: fatigue, loss of performance and even serious illnesses.
+The reality is that over 80 percent of all people are nutrient deficient – and not just in developing countries.
+This has fatal consequences: fatigue, reduced performance, and even serious illnesses.
 The reasons for this are simple.
-Firstly, the nutrient density in vegetables has decreased by up to 60 percent due to monocultures, fertilization, etc. Secondly, our nutrient consumption is higher than it was 30 years ago, because nutrients such as zinc are needed to remove environmental toxins.
+Firstly, the nutrient density in vegetables has decreased by up to 60 percent due to monocultures, fertilization, etc. Secondly, our nutrient consumption is higher than it was 30 years ago, because nutrients such as zinc are needed to eliminate environmental toxins.
 Since 1976, 80,000 new synthetic, industrial substances have been approved.
-60,000 of these without prior safety testing.
+Of these, 60,000 were approved without prior safety testing.

-The third reason is that we consume a lot more anti-nutrients that block the absorption of important minerals such as zinc, iron, vitamin C and calcium.
-These anti-nutrients include phytates, which are found in high amounts in grains.
+The third reason is that we consume significantly more antinutrients that block the absorption of important minerals such as zinc, iron, vitamin C, and calcium.
+These antinutrients include phytates, which are found in high quantities in grains.

-These are also the reasons why I discover very significant vitamin and micronutrient deficiencies in laboratory tests in almost every top athlete I test.
-These deficiencies are not apparent in a classic full blood count at the doctor's.
+These are also the reasons why I discover significant vitamin and micronutrient deficiencies in lab tests in virtually every elite athlete I test.
+These deficiencies aren't apparent in a standard complete blood count at a doctor's office.

-These micronutrients are involved in energy production, bone and tendon regeneration, immune function, muscle growth and brain function.
-And of course athletes feel better when they have replenished these micronutrients sufficiently - ideally through slight dietary changes.
+These micronutrients are involved in energy production, bone and tendon regeneration, immune function, muscle growth, and brain function.
+And of course, athletes feel better when they have adequately replenished these micronutrients—ideally through slight dietary changes.
 They then say something like, "I have 30 percent more energy and am making greater progress in training."
-Yes, of course, that's what better adaptability feels like."
+Sure, that's what better adaptability feels like."

-“An important reason why people lose performance and become sicker is their unextreme lifestyle.
-We live extremely unextremely.
-And that makes us sick and weak.”
+"A major reason why people lose performance and become sicker is their unextreme lifestyle.
+We live extremely unextreme lives.
+And that makes us sick and weak."

 Which nutritional principles are important for the greatest possible adaptability?

-Paulina von Wieding: Adaptability primarily requires energy in the form of freely available biological energy (ATP - adenosine triphosphate).
-For optimal adaptability, our body needs around 80kg of this ATP per day (for a person weighing 75kg).
-These 80kg of ATP are then used by our body in the body's 30 trillion cells to constantly rebuild the body as fluidly as possible (within fixed genetic limits) and to adapt it to its environment.
+Paulina von Wieding: Adaptability primarily requires energy in the form of freely available biological energy (ATP – adenosine triphosphate).
+For optimal adaptability, our body needs approximately 80 kg of this ATP per day (for a 75 kg person).
+This 80 kg of ATP is then used by our body in the 30 trillion cells of the body to constantly restructure the body as fluidly as possible (within fixed genetic limits) and adapt to its environment.
 Connective tissue cells use this energy to produce new connective tissue, bone cells use this energy to produce new bone, heart cells use this energy to produce new heart cells, etc.

 The better our body is at generating ATP (adenosine triphosphate = biological energy) from the calories in food (physical energy), the more biological adaptation energy is available to our body.